Clemapfel/crisp/docs/system/system.md

 + `crisp::Histogram`
 + `Eigen::Matrix<T, /*...*/>`

+We can do so by binding any of these objects to a `crisp::Sprite`.

 ### 2.1 Sprite & Render Window

 We will focus on rendering images for now.
 To render an image we first need to create a ``crisp::Sprite``, then bind the corresponding image like so: